sbrinkerhoff/go-lambda-ping/README.md

 ## Deploying the Lambda

+0. Change to the infrastructure directory; `cd infra`.

 1. Run `terraform init` to initialize the terraform repository.

 2. Then run `terraform plan` to create the execution plan.